ktorz-net/hacka-py/README.md

 **HackaGames** is natively developed on and for Linux systems.
 Commands are given regarding Ubuntu-like distribution.
 However, **HackaGames** is packaged in several levels where the level one is only relaing to `python3` language.
-This way level one is supported what ever our favorit operating system.
+This way level one will supported what ever our favorit operating system supporting `python3`.

 ### Level one (python)

-Level one consist in make the **hakapy** `python3` module working.
+Level one consist in making the **hakapy** `python3` module working.
 The network protocol of **HackaGames** relies on `zmq` library.
 So first get the dependancy for instance via `pip`.